prathamjagga/open-connect/.github/CODE_OF_CONDUCT.md

 ## Code of Conduct

-This code of conduct outlines the expected behavior of all participants in the OpenExplore project.
+This code of conduct outlines the expected behavior of all participants in the OpenConnect project.
 We are committed to creating a welcoming and inclusive environment where everyone feels comfortable participating.

 **Principles**